predis/predis/README.md

 - Connections can be established via TCP/IP (also TLS/SSL-encrypted) or UNIX domain sockets.
 - Support for [Webdis](http://webd.is) (requires both `ext-curl` and `ext-phpiredis`).
 - Support for custom connection classes for providing different network or protocol backends.
-- Flexible system for defining custom commands and profiles and override the default ones.
+- Flexible system for defining custom commands and override the default ones.

 ## How to _install_ and use Predis ##